lapsumchan/MVMR-cML-SuSiE/README.md

 step2.res <- mvmr.cml.susie.step2(exposure.ids.subset, outcome.id, sample.sizes.subset)
 ```

 and this step should complete within half an hour on a standard computer.
-Nonetheless, for convenience we also provide the end results which can be loaded using:
+Again for convenience we provide the end results which can be loaded using:
 ```
 step2.res <- readRDS("step2res.RDS")
 ```